 Kiribati, in the central Pacific Ocean, is the first inhabited to kick off the New Year followed an hour later by Auckland in New Zealand and moving round the world to end with the US minor outlying islands of Baker Island and Howland Island.

-Sydney is one of the first major cities in the world to welcome New Year and its dazzling fireworks displays are the most popular New Year’s Eve celebrations in the world.
-In 2013 more than a billion people tuned in worldwide to watch the fireworks light up the sky above the Sydney Opera House and Harbour Bridge, with 1.6 million people gathering on the waterfront to watch the 12 minute show, featuring around seven tonnes of fireworks, first hand.
+Sydney is one of the first major cities in the world to welcome New Year and its dazzling fireworks displays are among the most popular New Year’s Eve celebrations in the world.
+In recent years more than a billion people have tuned in worldwide to watch the fireworks light up the sky above the Sydney Opera House and Harbour Bridge, with over 1 million people gathering on the waterfront to watch the 12 minute show, featuring around seven tonnes of fireworks, first hand.

 New Year’s Eve comes with its own traditions in Japan including eating soba buckwheat noodles to ensure health and happiness for the coming year.
 Temple bells ring out 108 times at midnight – in line with Buddhist beliefs that human beings have 108 sins - to welcome in the New Year and across the country, the crowds stay up through the night to watch for the first sunrise of the year, which is believed to have special powers.